 The ease with which both Hamas and Hitler rose to power as members of minority parties should give Americans great pause.
 Trump owns all three branches of government and earned a majority of the vote in 2024.
 His dictatorial inclinations are all full display and there is no sign that he will be brought to heel.

-Hardened Bigotry and Fading Hope
+March 25, 2024 Hardened Bigotry and Fading Hope by Hal Wright

 As Israelis and Gazans fall in line with their violent and incompetent leaders, a framework which could yield lasting peace becomes impossible to imagine, yet alone build.